Dave-team/Knowledge-base/Tools.md

 - Play all podcasts
 - Helpfull features: increase speed of playing

+### iPad
+- Screenshots:
+  - On/off button combined with the home button
+  - With Apple Pencil: put the pencil in bottom right or left corner and drag to the centre
+- Drag down from top to access Spotlight
+- Hold space to move the cursor
+- Pull from right top of screen to enter control centre
+- 4 fingers swipe to the centre to access home screen
+- 4 fingers swipe right/left to switch between different apps
+- Swipe up slightly to access Dock apps
+- Swipe up a bit more to get an overview of all active apps
+- 'Squeeze' keyboard to make it a floating mini keyboard
+- Slide over function to create ever more multitasking options
+-

 ### Social
 Hackernews:
 - We can favourite submissions to refer to these later